-3 Architecture teaching programmes are subject to regular professional review to ensure that their content and delivery are acceptable as a basis for graduate students to enter the architecture profession.
+3. Architecture teaching programmes are subject to regular professional review to ensure that their content and delivery are acceptable as a basis for graduate students to enter the architecture profession.
 In New Zealand this occurs through the Registered Architects Board and its professional programme reviews in reference to the Australian Institute of Architects National Competency standards in Architecture as a basis for registration as an architect under the New Zealand Registered Architects Act 2005.

-4 Peter Rowe, "Shaping Design Education", in William Saunders, Reflections on Architectural practices in the 1990's, Princeton Architectural Press, 1996, 242 (is typical of the well traversed discourse in this area).
+4. Rowe, Peter, Shaping Design Education, Reflections on Architectural practices in the 1990's, Princeton Architectural Press, 1996, p242 is typical of the well traversed discourse in this area.